 - 1. The current economic condition remains stable but, certain economic factors are still expected to affect the Group's revenue from operations. - 2.
 There are no known events that would result in any default or acceleration of an obligation. - 3.
 There are no known events that will trigger direct or contingent financial obligation that may be material to the Group. - 4.
 There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons which are created during the reporting period. - 5.
 The Group does not foresee any cash flow or liquidity problem in the next 12 months immediately following the report date.
 The Group and each of the component entities can easily meet all its commitments with its present reserves and expected earnings. - 6.
 There are no significant elements of income or loss from continuing operations. - 7.
-There are no Sales of Unregistered or Exempt Securities including Recent Issuance of Securities Constituting an Exempt Transaction.
+There are no Sales of Unregistered or Exempt Securities including Recent Issuance of Securities Constituting an Exempt Transaction. - 8.
+FEU Makati Campus, which was opened in June 2010 and strategically located at the heart of the Makati Central Business District, continues to offer undergraduate business courses.
+Further, FEU Makati offers graduate programs for business and also houses FEU's Institute of Law.

-- 8. In January 2013, FEU established its new subsidiary FEU Alabang, Inc. The new subsidiary will operate as an educational institution and will serve its market within its vicinity and nearby communities.
-As of September 30, 2015, FEU Alabang, Inc. has not yet commenced its normal operations and still in its pre-operating stage. - 9.
-In fiscal year 2014-2015, EACCI, under the trade name FEU Institute of Technology (FEU Tech), started its operations with 3,017 students for the first term of S.Y.
+9. In January 2013, FEU established its new subsidiary FEU Alabang, Inc. The new subsidiary will operate as an educational institution and will serve its market within its vicinity and nearby communities.
+In November 2015, FEU Alabang, Inc. held the formal ground-breaking ceremony for the construction of the future FEU-Alabang campus.

+As of August 31, 2016, FEU Alabang, Inc. has not yet commenced its normal operations and still in its pre-operating stage.

+- 10. In fiscal year 2014-2015, EACCI, under the trade name FEU Institute of Technology, started its operations with 3,017 students for the first term of S.Y.
 2014-2015.
-FEU Tech opened the S.Y.
-2015-2016 with 5,924 students for its first term; a clear sign of its continued market acceptability.
-FEU Tech offers various engineering and computer courses. - 10.
+FEU Tech continuous be one of the preferred schools for engineering and information technology. - 11.
 Seasonal aspects that has material effect on financial statements:

-For FEU-Manila and FEU-Cavite, there are three school terms within a fiscal year: Summer Term (April to May), First Semester (June to October) and Second Semester (November to March).
+For FEU and FEU - Cavite, there are three school terms within a fiscal year: Summer Term, First Semester and Second Semester.
 The first semester has the highest number of students enrolled.
 The second semester enrollment is approximately at 90% of the first semester's enrollment, while the summer term is the lowest at an approximate of 33%.
 The maximum load, in terms of subject units, of a student during the summer term is only nine units compared to 21 to 24 units during the first and second semesters.

-For the FEU Tech, there are three regular terms in a fiscal year: First Term (July to October), Second Term (October to February) and Third Term (February to June).
+For the FEU Tech, there are three regular terms in a fiscal year.

 The tuition fee increase, if any, usually takes effect during the first semester of a particular school year.
 Thus, old rates are followed during the summer term while new rates are applied during the first and second semesters.
-Since the first quarter is from April to June, the resulting income for the first quarter is expected to be lowest among the four quarters of the fiscal year.

-11. The K-12 program of the government is anticipated to have an adverse effect on enrollment, particularly on S.Y.
+12. The K-12 program of the government is anticipated to have an adverse effect on enrollment, particularly on S.Y.
 2016-2017.
 With the enhancement of the current 10-year basic education program, high school graduates need to undergo the senior high school program for two years starting S.Y.
 2016-2017 before being able to move on to the college level.
 With this, college enrollment is expected to decrease for the next five years especially from S.Y.
 2017-2018 to S.Y.
 2019-2020.
 Enrollment levels are expected to normalize only on S.Y.
 2021-2022.